TatianaVeda/MatchMe_app/README_eng_rus.md

 - **ENVIRONMENT**: The environment mode (e.g., development, production).
 - **ALLOWED_ORIGINS**: Comma-separated list of allowed origins for CORS.
 - **LOG_LEVEL**: Logging level (e.g., debug, info, warn, error).
-- **REDIS_URL**: Connection string for the Redis database (default: localhost:6379).
-Used for caching and online status tracking.

 Ensure these variables are updated according to your local setup.